Table of Contents

 Warwick Daily News (Queensland), 4th May 1948 page 1.
 G. Herring also made jewellery at this time.

-1948-49 Sydney directory.
-The name for cables, ‘Willscour’ relates historically to the start of the firm as producers of sheep branding oil in 1931-2.
-G. Herring may have produced costume jewellery only for a couple of years, 1947-9.
+1948-49 Sydnet directory.
+The name for cables, ‘Wilscour’ relates historically to the start of the firm as producers of sheep branding oil in 1931-2.
+G. Herring may have produced costume jewellery only around 1947-9.

-These cards, approx 12.5 x 19mm, date from the 1940s, but overlapped with the use of smaller cards into the early 1950s at least.
-They were variously labelled; tub buttons, wash buttons, ‘will stand boiling’, etc. Why there were so many variations to the marketing, with different names and cards is a mystery?
+These cards, approx 12.5 x 19mm, date from the (?late)1940s, but overlapped with the use of smaller cards into the early 1950s at least.
+They were variously labelled; ‘tub buttons’, ‘wash buttons’, ‘will stand boiling’, etc. Why there were so many variations to the marketing, with different names and cards is a mystery?
 In newspapers, the term ‘tub buttons’ was used in advertising from 1945-1949, and ‘boiling buttons’ from 1937 -1954.
 The term ‘Beutron boiling buttons’ was mentioned from 1946-1949; afterwards the term ‘boil proof’ tended to be used instead.
+I only have remnants of some cards.

 The Mercury (Hobart) 4th November 1948 page 4.
 ‘Beutron’ has been mispelled!